kianenigma/what-blockchain-actually/content/Content/What/Blocks, Transactions, And Blockchain Systems.md

+---
+Description: Few important blockchain terminology.
+---

-So much has been said about how to [[Blockchain Models|model]] blockchains in abstract terms in [[Execution, Ordering, History and State Machines]], and what properties they have.
+So much has been said about how to [[Blockchain Models|model]] blockchains in abstract terms in [[Execution, Ordering and History]], and what properties they have.
 But it is finally time to define a few concrete keywords about blockchains.
 Establishing these keywords now will also make reading the next chapters smoother, as a reader would have concrete terms to refer to something (e.g., a block, transaction, or header).
 ## Blockchain Systems != Blockchains
 First, let's establish that, unfortunately, we live in a world where names are often mistakenly attributed to broader terms.
 In consumer products, this is called [genericized trademarks](https://en.wikipedia.org/wiki/List_of_generic_and_genericized_trademarks) (like Xerox and Kleenex), and what we see here is the technological equivalent of that.